My Political Outlook: Picking Up the Pieces

 “I know it’s over.”
 In America today, those lyrics belong to the dissidents, and the words could apply to every fundamental building block of this once worthy but now decadent civilization.

-The ‘United States’ are barely united, and the so-called national Union has turned into a precarious & violent imperial imposition, the likes of which its citizens have not seen since the mid-to-late nineteenth century.
+The ‘United States’ are barely united, and the so-called national Union has turned into a precarious and violent imperial imposition, the likes of which its citizens have not seen since the mid-to-late nineteenth century.

-Just to get the ball rolling, here are 10 of the most obvious American building blocks that have broken down and suffered catastrophic dysfunction in the current US order…
+Just to get the ball rolling, here are 10 of the most obvious American building blocks that have broken down and suffered catastrophic dysfunction in the current US order:

 social cohesion